afhaque/MeanMapAppV2.0/TutorialMaterial/PartII/tutorialpartii.md

 We've done a couple of key things here.
 So let's break it down:

 1. First, we created a new `POST` request handler for URLs with the suffix `/query`.
 This handler expects a JSON request body, which specifies three parameters: latitude, longitude, and distance.
 These parameters are then converted and stored as variables in the handler.

-2. We then create a generic Mongoose Query using the Query Builder format.
+2. We then create a generic Mongoose Query using the [Query Builder][8] format.
 This format begins by establishing a generic `query` object equal to the unfiltered search of all users in our database.

 3. If a distance is provided, the Query Builder will then add a new search condition that filters for all users that fall within the distance provided of the query's coordinates (latitude, longitude).
-Here we're using the MongoDB search parameter `$near` and its associated properties `maxDistance` and `spherical` to specify the range we're looking to cover.
+Here we're using the MongoDB search parameter [$near][9] and its associated properties `maxDistance` and `spherical` to specify the range we're looking to cover.
 We're multiplying the distance of our query body by 1609.34, because we want to take our users' input (in miles) and convert it into the units MongoDB expects (in meters).
 Lastly, we're specifying that the distance should be determined assuming a spherical surface.
 This is important, because we'll be evaluating distances across the globe, as opposed to a flat Euclidean surface.

 4. Finally, we use `query.exec` to instruct Mongoose to run the final query.
 If the query encounters no errors, it will provide a JSON output of all users who meet the criteria.

 Let's go ahead and test what we have so far.
 To do this, re-run your application using `node server.js` and begin placing dummy markers on your map.
 Place two markers near each other on one side of the map and two markers a sizeable distance away.
 Then position your marker next to the first two markers and note the associated latitude and longitude.

-![3-NearFarExample][3]
+![3-NearFarExample][10]

-Now, open up Postman and create a raw JSON `POST` request to your `/query` URL.
+Now, open up [Postman][11] and create a raw JSON `POST` request to your `/query` URL.
 Specify the latitude and longitude that you just noted and set a distance of 100.
 Then send the request.

-![5-100MileDistanceBody][4]
+![5-100MileDistanceBody][12]

 If all went well, your response body should list only the new nearby markers and exclude the distant ones.

-![6-Results100MileDistance][5]
+![6-Results100MileDistance][13]

 Repeat your `POST` request, but set the distance much farther.
-This time try 1000 or 5000 instead.
+Try 1000 or 5000 instead.

-![8-1000MileQuery][6]
+![8-1000MileQuery][14]

-This time your response should list the remaining markers as well.
+If all went well, your response should list the remaining markers as well.

-![9-1000MileResults][7]
+![9-1000MileResults][15]

 We'll examine the precision capabilities of our query a bit later, but for now, let's go ahead and add the remaining filter conditions.

 To do this, paste the following code over the POST request we just created.

 <pre><code class='language-javascript'>
+// routes.js

 // Retrieves JSON records for all users who meet a certain set of query conditions app.post('/query/', function(req, res){